Media Coverage: CXO Today

 Blockchain is a digital ledger where each transaction is stored as a block linked to other blocks to form a chain of transactions.
 Hence the name blockchain.
-Do not be confused by the use of term “ledger.”
-Remember that the data contained in these blocks may be personal details, online behaviour of a customer, monetary transactions, or any other piece of information that needs to be stored.
+Do not be confused by the use of the term “ledger.”
+Remember that the data contained in these blocks may be personal details, the online behaviour of a customer, monetary transactions, or any other piece of information that needs to be stored.

 Implementing blockchain technology for market research

 Moreover, respondents can also give out fixed information like their personal details, device ownership, consumption patterns, internet usage, etc. by sharing the digital block where this data is already stored.
-This makes the whole survey process faster as well as consistent.
+This makes the whole survey process faster as well as more consistent.

 To sum up, using blockchain technology for market research provides these advantages: